dbcls/rdf-doctor/README.md

                         write to file instead of stdout -c URL [URL ...], --classes URL [URL ...] set the target classes to be inspected to one of: all (defalut) or URL1, URL2,...
-  -p FILE, --prefix-dict FILE
+  -p FILE, --prefix-uri-dict FILE
                         (only when "-r md"(same as "-r markdown") is specified) path to a tab delimited file listing candidate pairs of URI rewrite source and rewrite destination for the prefix (default: predefined file in rdf-doctor: https://github.com/dbcls/rdf-doctor/blob/main/doctor/reference/refine-prefix-uris.tsv)
-  -l FILE, --class-dict FILE
+  -l FILE, --class-uri-dict FILE
                         (only when "-r md"(same as "-r markdown") is specified) path to a tab delimited file listing candidate pairs of URI rewrite source and rewrite destination for the class (default: predefined file in rdf-doctor: https://github.com/dbcls/rdf-doctor/blob/main/doctor/reference/refine-class-uris.tsv)
   -x FILE, --prefix-list FILE
                         list of prefixes (default: predefined file in rdf-doctor: https://github.com/dbcls/rdf-doctor/blob/main/doctor/reference/prefixes.tsv)